OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Recommended priority order:

-- A01 - Access Control: Critical impact, high prevalence
+- A01 - Access Control: Critical impact, highest prevalence

-- A02 - Configuration: Easy to fix, significant impact
+- A02 - Configuration: Quick wins with high security impact

 - A05 - Injection: High prevalence, critical impact